la-ots/pelican/docs/foundation/layout-grid.md

 This forms the basis of your layout.

 Content which needs to resize would be placed directly in the `<div>` elements with the columns classes.
-Cards and Form Groups are easy examples.
+For example, notice how each cards is sized by its parent column class.

 {% include markup/cards-layout.njk %}